advantic-au/libmqm-sys/README.md

 ## Status
 The following needs further work:
-- Testing and support on Microsoft Windows and MacOS.
+- Testing and support on MacOS.
 - Test and support older versions of MQI.
 - Add complex examples